60+ must-see user persona templates

 Is a user persona a quantitative or qualitative approach?

 Many wonder about the approach to research they should undertake when researching a user persona.
 Should the approach be quantitative or qualitative?
-The answer is that usually the best user personas are created out of both inputs.
+The answer is that usually the best ones are created out of both inputs.
 Why shun one method for another when they can be combined?

 For quantitative testing, you’ll be trying to gather as much data as possible about your potential user base segment.
 This involves collecting data such as facts about their day-to-day lives: where they live, the industry they work in and how many times they use certain apps like yours.